When the CRA can reassess your T2 return

 Sale or disposition of real estate

-The CRA may at any time reassess an income tax return beyond the normal reassessment period for any of the following reasons:
+The CRA may at any time make an assessment, reassessment, or additional assessment of an income tax return beyond the normal reassessment period for any of the following reasons:

-If the corporation does not report the disposition in its initial return for the tax year, but later amends its return (for example by filing a request for adjustments under subsection 245(6)), the CRA may still make a reassessment outside of the normal reassessment period within three years of the amendment being filed.
+If the corporation later amends its return to report the disposition of the property (for example, by filing a request for adjustments under subsection 245(6)), the CRA may still make a reassessment outside of the normal reassessment period within three years of the amendment being filed.

 Under this extended reassessment period, the reassessment is limited to amounts reasonably relating to the unreported or previously unreported disposition of real or immovable property that is capital property of the corporation or partnership, as the case may be.